pyeve/eve-demo/README.rst

 Every API endpoint exposes a ``_links`` dictionary containing one or more links to related resources.
 Dictionary keys express the relation (``rel``) between the resource and the endpoint.
-Values can be lists of links (such as in this case), or a individual links.
-Links are dictionaries themselves where ``title`` contains the name and ``href`` the actual link to the resource.
-Links allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure: HATEOAS is at work here.
+Values can be lists of links (such as in this case) or a single link.
+Links are dictionaries themselves where ``title`` is the `human readable` resource name and ``href`` the actual link to the resource.
+Links allow the client to eventually update its UI and/or transverse the API without any prior knoweledge of its structure: HATEOAS_ is at work here.

 Cache Control
 :::::::::::::